 Determine which article of the Code of Ethics is violated and check the appropriate box on the face of the complaint.
 The REALTORS® Code of Ethics consists of seventeen (17) Articles.
 Your complaint should include a narrative description of the circumstances that lead you to believe the Code of Ethics may have been violated.
 Your complaint must cite one or more of the Articles of the Code of Ethics which may have been violated.
 Hearing panels decide whether the Articles expressly cited in complaints were violated.

-In the opening paragraph of your complaint, please state the name of the Orange County Association of REALTORS® member that you are filing against, give the name of the company the member is/was affiliated with at the time of the incident, and the address of the property involved.
+In the opening paragraph of your complaint, please state the name of the Orange County REALTORS® member that you are filing against, give the name of the company the member is/was affiliated with at the time of the incident, and the address of the property involved.
 If anyone other than a designated REALTOR® (Broker of Record) is named as the respondent in a complaint alleging ethical misconduct, that individual’s designated REALTOR®, as defined by the Association bylaws, at the time of the acts giving rise to the complaint may, but is not required to be named as a respondent.

 Need Help?
 Consult an Ethics Advocate